-KS1: 69% (9/13).
+KS1: 69% (11/18).
 Autumn Term data indicates that 31% (4/13) of children are at EXS.
 This is a gap of 38%.
 The strategies for the Spring Term to reduce the gap are:

-- Focused small group intervention through quality first teaching to support mathematical knowledge through the use of manipulatives to abstract understanding. - Increase the uptake of Numbots to support in instant recall of key knowledge.
+Focused small group intervention through quality first teaching to support mathematical knowledge through the use of manipulatives to abstract understanding. • Increase the uptake of Numbots to support in instant recall of key knowledge.
+KS2: 65% (10/16).
+This aspirational target will be achieved by a continuation of last year strategies in place to support the most disadvantaged to close gaps between themselves and their non-disadvantaged peers.
+This provision will be reviewed after the Autumn Data Point.
+Additional small group teaching, focusing on identified gaps in knowledge and skills.
+Quality first targeted teaching, with a focus on planning to identified gaps in knowledge and skills.

-KS2: 63% (15/24).
-Autumn Term data indicates that 33% (8/24) of children are at EXS.
-This is a gap of 30%.
-The strategies for the Spring Term to reduce/maintain the gap are:

-- Additional small group teaching, focusing on identified gaps in knowledge and skills. - Quality first targeted teaching, with a focus on planning to identified gaps in knowledge and skills.